ahmedmujtaba1944/Notes_API_Testing/README.md

 **Postman helps us:**

-Verify if APIs return correct data
+Verify if APIs return correct data ? is the responce time acceptable ?
+Are the status codes correct ? does the API handle invalid input properly ?
 Check error handling
 Test performance (response time)
 Automate validations